thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

 The **SR Latch** (for "set/reset") has two inputs: _S_ (for "set") and _R_ (for "reset") and one output, _Q_. _Q_ stands for the bit that is remembered.
 (There is also _not-Q_ which is the opposite of whatever _Q_ is currently set to.)

-The SR Latch has the following functionality:
+The SR Latch goes through the following state changes:

 - When _S_ is set to 1, output _Q_ becomes 1 also
 - When _S_ goes to 0, _Q_ remains 1